ScalableCorrelationClustering/ScalableCorrelationClustering/README.md

 Installation Notes
 =====
 ## Downloading:
-You can download the proejct with the following command line:
+You can download the project with the following command line:

 ```console
 git clone https://github.com/ScalableCorrelationClustering/ScalableCorrelationClustering